minirop/fe2/README.md

 ## What to do?

-- Extract the maps into some format (to allow easy modification)
+- Converts remaining maps into .tmx
-- Same with the portraits/battlers
+- Same with portraits/battlers? or png + metadata?
 - Understand the data
-    - items
+    - items (how are their effect applied?)
     - enemy AI/gather/auto-battle
     - movements
     - tiles "collision"